Missing data and bias in physics education research: A case for using multiple imputation: Results

 We first present the bias on the pretest model across the three grade distributions.
 Second, we present the bias in the posttest scores for the 15 simulated courses.
 Last, we present a comparison of two simulated courses to illustrate the potential impact of the bias introduced by complete-case analysis and MI on research results.

 We used the same model of the relationship between grade and test scores to simulate the pretest data for all five of the performance models because we expected the bias for the estimates of pretest scores to be smaller than that for the posttest scores.
-Fig.~\ref{fig:pretest} presents the pretest bias introduced by complete-case analysis.
+Figure \ref{fig:pretest} presents the pretest bias introduced by complete-case analysis.
 The participation models only inserted missing data in the posttests.
 The complete-case analysis created missing pretest data by discarding the pretest scores from students that do not participate in the posttest.
-MI discards no data so it introduced no bias into the analysis for the pretest scores since there were no missing pretest scores.
+MI discards no data and there were no missing pretest scores so it introduced no bias into the analysis for the pretest scores.
 Complete-case analysis introduced small amounts of bias ($<2.2$ percentage points) into the course means for all simulated datasets.
 The bias introduced by complete-case analysis for the pretest tended to increase as the participation rate decreased and tended to be higher for lower grade distributions.